paulgovan/AutoDeskR/README.md

 # Design Automation

-The Design Automation API provides users the ability to perform automated tasks on design files in the cloud.
+The Design Automation API provides developers the ability to perform automated tasks on design files in the cloud.

 ##  Convert a DWG File to a PDF File
 To convert a DWG file to a PDF file, use the `makePdf` function, where `source` and `destination` are the publicly accessible source of the DWG file and destination for the PDF file, respectively.